Skip to main content

 Clocks From This Maker

-This very simple country example is referred to as a "Dwarf clock."
-It stands a mere 47 inches tall.
-The case is cherry and retains an older and possibly an original finish.
-The four feet are cut out from the base panel an elevate the case up off… read more
+This unique country example, known as a "Dwarf clock," Stands at a modest 47 inches.
+Crafted from cherry, it retains an older, possibly original finish.
+The four feet, cut out from the base panel, elevate the case from the floor.
+The long, narrow… read more